How To Reduce Waste on the Farm

 Harvest Planning: Plan your harvest schedule carefully to avoid leaving crops in the field for too long, where they may become overripe or susceptible to spoilage.
 Create a growing season overview so you can see growing times and estimates of ripeness and harvest dates.
 Harvest crops at the optimal stage of maturity to ensure maximum quality and shelf life.

 Harvest With Care: Handle harvested crops with care to minimize bruising, crushing, and other physical damage.
-Using appropriate tools and equipment, such as harvest bins with cushioning materials, and picking baskets that won't squeeze or pinch produce will reduce injury during picking and transport.
+Using appropriate tools and equipment, such as harvest bins with cushioning materials and picking baskets that won't squeeze or pinch produce, which will reduce injury during picking and transport.

 Use Best Practices at Harvest: Maintain high levels of cleanliness and hygiene during harvesting operations to prevent contamination and reduce the risk of microbial spoilage.
 You should be thinking about containers, surfaces, water, and anything touching the produce.
 After each step in the process, the next handling area should be even cleaner.
 Work to establish a culture of food safety on your farm.